Subscribe to Our Newsletter

 BY Team Loanstreet

 We shall explore this to help you understand whether making an early settlement makes economic sense.
-We will let you know how much interest you would avoid/ save if you were to make early settlement today.
+We will let you know how much interest you would avoid/ save if you were to make an early settlement today.
 Before that, we want to make sure that you understand the “Rule of 78” that has probably puzzled so many borrowers.

 What's covered in this article?